Jsucameli/liri-node-app/README.md

 node liri.js do-what-it-says

 Using the fs Node package, LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.

+Here is what it looks like when working: https://drive.google.com/file/d/1wbZ71VJLdk1Ffjf6MSX5c_kO20gkFkVq/view